emedina/query-bus-spring-boot/README.md

-# Spring Command Bus
+# Spring Query Bus

-A lightweight command bus implementation for Spring.
-This module allows you to handle commands in a centralized and decoupled way, by using the Spring's registry for command handlers.
+A lightweight query bus implementation for Spring.
+This module allows you to handle queries in a centralized and decoupled way, by using the Spring's registry for query handlers.